-Intriguingly, as a function of pulse width and fluence, one finds a contiguous parametric family of Gaussian pulses that result in the final state settling into the pure $\Delta_{p_x}$ stationary point of the free energy, as in Figure \ref{fig:rectangular}\textbf{d}.
+Intriguingly, as a function of pulse width and fluence, one finds a contiguous parametric family of Gaussian pulses that result in the final state settling into the pure $\Delta_{p_x}$ stationary point of the free energy, as in Figure \ref{fig:rectangular}\textbf{e}.
 The presence of a clear threshold for the width of the Gaussian pulse is evidence that dynamical inversion symmetry breaking, which occurs more strongly with a tighter pulse width, is crucial for efficient coupling between opposite-parity orders.
-We find switching to be most reliable for resonant strong driving at the Bardasis-Schrieffer mode frequency [Fig. \ref{fig:microscopic}d], which reads
+We find switching to be most reliable { for strong driving near} the Bardasis-Schrieffer mode frequency [Fig. \ref{fig:microscopic}d], which reads

 and is determined by deviations from the global free energy minimum in the direction of the target instability [see Methods].
-Light polarized in the $x$-direction drives the order parameter strongly in the direction of a closely competing $p_x$ minimum in its free energy landscape, and for Gaussian pulses centered at this frequency with widths on the order of a few resonant periods (see Figure \ref{fig:rectangular}\textbf{d}), the system is efficiently switched to the target metastable state. { Figures 4\textbf{d} and 4\textbf{e} together reveal a trade-off whereby the pulse needs to be short enough to allow for strong dynamical inversion symmetry breaking while being wide enough (i.e. spectrally sufficiently narrow) to avoid excitation of quasiparticles across the gap (excitations that are not captured by TDGL).
+Light polarized in the $x$-direction drives the order parameter strongly in the direction of a closely competing $p_x$ minimum in its free energy landscape, and for Gaussian pulses centered at this frequency with widths on the order of a few resonant periods (see Figure \ref{fig:rectangular}\textbf{e}), the system is efficiently switched to the target metastable state. { Figures 4\textbf{d} and 4\textbf{e} together reveal a trade-off whereby the pulse needs to be short enough to allow for strong dynamical inversion symmetry breaking while being wide enough (i.e. spectrally sufficiently narrow) to avoid excitation of quasiparticles across the gap (excitations that are not captured by TDGL).
 The latter constraint leads us to detune the central frequency of the Gaussian pulse to be slightly below $\Omega_\text{BS}$, decreasing the spectral overlap with the quasiparticle continuum while still maintaining a large overlap with the BS mode.
 [See the Supplementary Material for further details.]}